Glendalough railway station

 Glendalough railway station is a railway station on the Transperth network in Perth, Western Australia.
-It is located on the Joondalup line, five kilometres from Perth station serving the suburb of Glendalough.
+It is located on the Yanchep line, five kilometres from Perth Underground station serving the suburb of Glendalough.

 History

+Glendalough station was constructed by Sabemo Australia, a subsidiary of Transfield Constructions.
+The $2.8 million contract was awarded to Transfield in March 1992.
+Construction was expected to begin in mid-May 1992 and be complete by December 1992.

 Glendalough station opened on 28 February 1993 in the median strip of the Mitchell Freeway where it crosses over Scarborough Beach Road via a bridge.

-In 2003, the contract for extending the platforms on seven Joondalup line stations, including Glendalough station, was awarded to Lakis Constructions.
-The platforms on these stations had to be extended by 50 m to accommodate 150 m long six car trains, which were planned to enter service.
+In 2003, the contract for extending the platforms on seven Joondalup line (now Yanchep line) stations, including Glendalough station, was awarded to Lakis Constructions.
+The platforms on these stations had to be extended by 50 m to accommodate 150 m long six-car trains, which were planned to enter service.
 Along with the extensions, the platform edges were upgraded to bring them into line with tactile paving standards.
 Work on this station was done in mid-2004.

+In the mid-2000s, there was a push to rename the station to Scarborough Beach Road station, to better emphasize the buses that run along Scarborough Beach Road to the coastal suburb of Scarborough and its beach and entertainment precinct.
+The government requested public opinion on the possible name change, but eventually ruled it out in 2004, with acting Planning and Infrastructure Minister Tom Stephens saying "including Scarborough in the name of a station eight kilometres from the beach could also have caused confusion".

+In September 2023, a trackless tram was delivered to the City of Stirling to begin trials for a proposed route between Glendalough railway station and Scarborough Beach.

 Services

-Glendalough station is connected to Transperth Joondalup line services.
+Glendalough station is served by Transperth Yanchep line services.

 Glendalough station saw 1,081,767 passengers in the 2013–14 financial year.
+In March 2018, Glendalough station had approximately 2,800 boardings on an average weekday.